-When we think brunch, we think of hoping in the car and heading to a nearby restaurant, bottomless mimosas and delicious food.
+When we think brunch, we think of hopping in the car and heading to a nearby restaurant, bottomless mimosas and delicious food.
 What’s not to like about that?
 Well, nothing really, except sometimes its fun to make it at home too!
 Pour a round of mimosas and invite your family over for Sunday brunch.
-Set the table outside (if weather permits) and enjoy each others company over a delicious home cooked breakfast, like this fabulous fritatta!
+Set the table outside (if weather permits) and enjoy each other’s company over a delicious home-cooked breakfast, like this fabulous Chorizo & Sweet Potato Paleo Frittata!

 - 8-10 eggs

 - 1/2 cup of sweet potatoes, diced small

 - 1/2 package of Diestel Turkey Chorizo (or whole 30 compliant chorizo, about 1 cup cooked)